Updated: Nov 11, 2022

-To survive reactive attachment disorder, parents must be a united front, meaning the sooner Dad sees reactive attachment disorder for what it is and supports Mom, the better the outcome.
+To survive parenting a child with reactive attachment disorder, parents must be a united front, meaning the sooner Dad sees reactive attachment disorder for what it is and supports Mom, the better the outcome.
 Here, we spoke with two experienced RAD dads for their advice.

 Paul and Kathy Thomas adopted six children.
 Their middle two were adopted from the Ukraine at ages 6 and 8 and were soon diagnosed with reactive attachment disorder.
 Kathy knew about the disorder from prior research and resources.